mohai17/OpenCart/README.md

 ---

-Feel free to customize this file as needed! 🚀
+## Contributions
+Contributions are welcome!
+Feel free to submit pull requests to enhance test coverage or improve documentation.

+## License
+This project is licensed under [Apache License](http://www.apache.org/licenses/)